idos-network/idos-sdk-js/packages/issuer-sdk-js/README.md

 const [profile, wallet] = await createHuman(issuerConfig, human, walletPayload);
 ```

-## Writing credentials.
+## Writing credentials

 In order to write a credential to idOS, the issuer needs to obtain permission from the user.
 This can be done in two ways: using Write Grants, or using Permissioned Credential Creation.
 Below are the two methods for writing credentials.

-#### Using Write Grant
+### Using Write Grants
 The first method involves getting permission from the user via a Write Grant.
 This grants the issuer the ability to write to the user’s profile.
 To do this, you must first create a Write Grant using the idOS SDK.

-Example:
-you can create a write grant by calling the  <a href="https://github.com/idos-network/idos-sdk-js/tree/main/packages/idos-sdk-js#write-grants">addWriteGrant</a>
+Here's an example of creating a write grant, by calling the [addWriteGrant](https://github.com/idos-network/idos-sdk-js/tree/main/packages/idos-sdk-js#write-grants):

 ```js
 import { idOS } from "@idos-network/idos-sdk-js";